-If all you know about China is that it has the world’s largest population and Great Wall, then you need to read up, playa!
+If all you know about China is that it has the world’s largest population and the Great Wall, then it’s time to read up!

 China was first recognized as a unified country back in 221 BC, ruled by the Qin dynasty.
 No, big, fat pandas weren’t kung fu masters back then; at least we don’t’ think so.Since that time, we’ve seen many dynasties rise and fall until the People’s Republic of China was establish in 1945.

 It wasn’t until recently, though, that China emerged as a legitimate world power.
 It boasts world-class cities, Olympic gold medalists, and delicious dim sum.